-- 7. Generally regarding the Zoning Ordinance requirement that the proposed Special Use is necessary for the public convenience at this location: - A. The Petitioner has testified on the application, "The proposed solar project is situated within a predominantly agricultural area located to the north of St. Joseph, Illinois.
+- 7. Generally regarding the Zoning Ordinance requirement that the proposed Special Use is necessary for the public convenience at this location: - A. The Petitioner has testified on the application, "The proposed solar project is situated within a predominantly agricultural area located approximately 1.1-miles east of Sidney, Illinois.
 Allowing this property to be developed into a solar facility will provide approximately 4 MWs of clean, renewable energy to the local electrical grid.
-In addition, this project will help generate additional income for the landowner, contribute to job creation stimulation through new investments in energy efficiency, renewables, and innovation, and help preserve the State of Illinois' low energy rates for residents and businesses within the County." - B. The State of Illinois has adopted a Renewable Portfolio Standard that established a goal of 25% of the State's energy coming from renewable sources by the year 2025. - C. The Illinois Future Energy Jobs Act requires installation of 3,000 MW of new solar capacity by the year 2030.
+In addition, this project will help generate additional income for the landowner, contribute to job creation stimulation through new investments in energy efficiency, renewables, and innovation, and help preserve the State of Illinois' low energy rates for residents and businesses within the County."

+- B. The State of Illinois has adopted a Renewable Portfolio Standard that established a goal of 25% of the State's energy coming from renewable sources by the year 2025. - C. The Illinois Future Energy Jobs Act requires installation of 3,000 MW of new solar capacity by the year 2030. - D. There is an existing power line along the south end of the subject property which connects to the Ameren substation south of the Village of Sidney.